If you are looking for a detailed guide on how to implement Google Consent Mode V2 using Avacy, you are in the right place.

 To continue with the next steps, keep in mind that the two configuration modes introduced with Consent Mode v2 are as follows:

-1. BASIC configuration: in this mode, if users deny consent to cookies, no data is transmitted to Googlenot even in aggregated or anonymous form.
-This configuration represents the most restrictive and conservative at consensus management, particularly suitable if you do not conduct marketing or advertising campaigns on platforms such as Meta or Google Ads.
+- BASIC configuration: in this mode, if users deny cookie consent, no data is transmitted to Google, not even in aggregated or anonymous form.
+This configuration represents the most restrictive and conservative approach to consent management, particularly suitable if you do not conduct marketing or advertising campaigns on platforms like Meta or Google Ads.

-2. ADVANCED configurationUnlike the basic version, the advanced mode continues to send data to Google in aggregate form and non-identifying even if users do not accept cookies.
-This approach maintains the traditional operation of Consent Mode, offering a greater flexibility for those conducting online marketing and advertising campaigns.
+- ADVANCED configuration: unlike the basic version, the advanced mode continues to send data to Google in aggregated and non-identifiable form even if users do not accept cookies.
+This approach maintains the traditional Consent Mode operation, offering greater flexibility for those conducting online marketing and advertising campaigns.

 Let us take as an example the Google configuration tagsUnder 'Advanced Settings' go to 'Consent Settings'.
 Here you will find three choices: